wp-plugins/recommend-a-friend/readme.txt

 - $text_link(facultative) the text you want to display instead the image (you need to choose between display an image or a text)

+== Frequently Asked Questions ==

+= How can I add a custom po/mo translation file =

+Create your po translation file from the default.po file and keep the prefix (eg. raf-us_US.po) Paste the po and mo files into your wp-content/languages/plugins/ folder

 == Screenshots ==

 1. Front office view